 All of our animals have the choice to meet you when they are ready.

-Wildlife may be taken off public view for a variety of reasons such as environmental conditions, health issues, and behavioral concerns.
+Wildlife may be removed from public view for a variety of reasons. (e.g. environmental conditions, health issues, and behavioral concerns.)

-Many habitats are designed for animals to have the option to remove themselves from visitor view at any time.
+Many habitats are designed for animals to be able to remove themselves from view at any time.

-Refunds or exchanges are not possible in cases of inclement weather or exhibit closure.
+No refunds or exchanges in cases of inclement weather or exhibit closure.

-Regular admission prices applies to all events unless otherwise stated.
+Regular admission prices apply to all events unless stated otherwise.

 If you have to get rid of your pet for any reason, there are many options available.
 You can advertise in the local newspaper or on the radio.
 Most newspapers and radio stations offer free advertisements for pet giveaway.
 Local supermarkets have bulletin boards and allow pet owners to place flyers on these.